rpanizzon/Sphere-Wifi-Router/README.md

 		- 	`General Settings` > `Name: iPhone`; `Protocol: "DHCP Client"`; `Device: "eth1"`
 		-	`Firewall Settings: Assign: "wan"`
 ## Travelmate
 The Travelmate package is a wlan connection manager for travel routers.
-EIt provides a number of useful features to connect to a local wlan as an alternative to using your GSM connection (WiFi extender).
-Trevelmate documataition and installation instructions can be found [here](https://forum.openwrt.org/t/travelmate-support-thread/5155)
+Travelmate provides a number of useful features to connect to a local wlan as an alternative to using your GSM connection (WiFi extender).
+Travelmate documentation and installation instructions can be found [here](https://forum.openwrt.org/t/travelmate-support-thread/5155)
-If you used option 1 or did not include the Travelmate package, when customizing the install package (option 3), then you will need to install Travelmate.
-You can do this vis the browser interface (Luci): `System` > `Software`
+If you used option 1 or did not include the Travelmate package, when customising the install package (option 3), then you will need to install Travelmate.
+You can do this vis the browser interface (LuCi): `System` > `Software`
 Search for “travelmate” and install `travelmate` and `luci-app-travelmate`.
 Then `Reboot` and follow the instructions above.
 ## MWAN3

 # GPS
 I've developed a couple of shell scripts to provide GPS information.
 ## SMS GPS script (smsgps.sh)
-smsgps is a script that provides GPS cooridinates of the location of the router (caravan or mobile home) by sending an SMS message to the router.
+smsgps is a script that provides GPS coordinates of the location of the router (caravan or mobile home) by sending an SMS message to the router.
 To obtain GPS coordinates:
 -	From a mobile phone send the SMS message `GPS` to the mobile number of the SIM installed in the router.
 -	Within a few seconds the router will respond via SMS with a google maps link with coordinates.
--	Clicking the SMS response will display the location of the router (caravan or modile home) in Google Maps.
+-	Clicking the SMS response will display the location of the router (caravan or mobile home) in Google Maps.
 ### Installation Instructions
 1. If you installed the firmware using option 1 above then you will need to install the `socat` module.
 Install required coreutil via browser interface (LuCi): 'System' > 'Software'.
 Install 'socat'
 2. Using Terminal (or similar program):